Marcus1506/Chess_AI/README.md

-Chess engine with UI and trained AI
+Chess engine with UI and trained NN

 basic function:
 "chess_main.py" provides interactable UI and mouse and key function, and controls some of the game logic.